chenxingqiang/secret-learn/doc/computing/scaling_strategies.rst

 Incremental learning
 .....................

-Finally, for 3. we have a number of options inside jax-sklearn.
+Finally, for 3. we have a number of options inside secret-learn.
 Although not all algorithms can learn incrementally (i.e. without seeing all the instances at once), all estimators implementing the ``partial_fit`` API are candidates.
 Actually, the ability to learn incrementally from a mini-batch of instances